Overview of the Examples

 Airplane Limitations

-- Ignorance of published aircraft limitations increases safety risks; study the AFM/POH regularly and review vital limitations before each flight.
+- Ignorance of published aircraft limitations increases safety risks; review the AFM/POH regularly and review vital limitations before each flight.

 - Operating beyond maximum speed or load factor can lead to structural failure and loss of control; monitor aircraft parameters closely and do not exceed the aircraft's limitations.